ortunomarilin/AbsenceCoverageManagementSystem/README.md

 # Absence & Coverage Management System
 A simple absence and coverage management system, build to help school district manage both employee absences, and class coverage if needed at a campus level.
+Through this application, school personal will be able to submit absence requests electronically, managers will be able to approve or deny those absence requests, and if coverage is needed sub-teachers will be able to accept jobs that become available due to approved teacher absences.

 ## Introduction
 This project was created to consolidate employee absence requests and coverage in one place.
 The idea for the project was inspired by my past experience working at a school district and assisting with the management of both PTO requests and coverage.
 In addtion, implementing this project served as an opportunity to practice what I learned reading about .NET Core.